Miranda Lambert Makes History at 2018 ACM Awards: I Cannot Believe This

 Miranda Lambert is unstoppable.

-During tonight's 2018 ACM Awards, many eyes were on the Female Vocalist of the Year award category.
+During tonight's 2018 ACM Awards, many eyes were on the Female Vocalist of the Year award.

 With Kelsea Ballerini, Reba McEntire, Maren Morris, Carrie Underwood and Miranda all nominated in the same category, competition was fierce and talent was undeniable.
 But during the evening's telecast, a familiar face received the award for a history making nine years in a row.